Finding a Business Partner (Why You Should Consider It)

 Write a list of what you’re looking for in a partner.
 Here’s my partial list:

-• I wanted an experienced graphic designer who had worked on corporate accounts with a portfolio to back it up
+I wanted an experienced graphic designer who had worked on corporate accounts with a portfolio to back it up

-• I also wanted someone to contribute to start-up costs.
-Even when there was just the two of us, we knew we would grow and rented office space large enough for seven.
+I also wanted someone to contribute to start-up costs.
+Even when there were just the two of us, we knew we would grow and rented office space large enough for seven.
 We had the space designed and bought furniture for it.
 That cost money.
 (Within a year, there were seven of us.
 Business grew fast.)

 Do a Self-Evaluation.
 What Do You Offer Your Partner?